scottswezey/conway-life/README.md

-# Life
+# Conway-Life

-To start your Phoenix server:
+In honor of John Conway, I rebuilt his Game of Life simulation in Elixir using Phoneix and LiveView.

+## To run locally

+* Requires Erlang, Elixir, NPM.
 * Install dependencies with `mix deps.get`
 * Install Node.js dependencies with `cd assets && npm install`
 * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+* Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).